patricknoir/reactive-system/README.md

 #### Route DSL: Handle Xor

-Last but not least is the cats *Xor* type.
-As you could have seen the ReactiveService combine the effect of a Future with a Xor\[Error, A\].
+As you could have noticed the ReactiveService combine the effect of a Future with a Xor\[Error, A\].
 If your function is not already returning a *Xor\[Error, A\]* then we will implicitly lift it:

 ```scala